-Marianopolis is proud to be part of the Congrégation de Notre-Dame’s educational network in Quebec.
-Its fellow schools in the province are Collège Mont Notre-Dame in Sherbrooke, Collège Regina Assumpta in Montreal North, École Les Mélèzes in Joliette and Villa Maria High School in Montreal.
-The congregation’s virtual archive is a fount of information on how the order has shaped the education of Montrealers for the balance of four centuries.
+Founded by the Congrégation de Notre-Dame in 1908, Marianopolis is proud to be part of the Congregation’s educational network in Quebec.
+Fellow member schools in the province are Collège Mont Notre-Dame in Sherbrooke, Collège Regina Assumpta in Montreal North, École Les Mélèzes in Joliette and Villa Maria High School in Montreal.
+The Congregation’s virtual archive is a fount of information on how its Sisters have shaped the education of Montrealers for the balance of four centuries.

-Small class sizes, jazz and classical, a unique relationship with one of the world’s top conservatories: that’s Music at Marianopolis.
-Thanks to the unique partnership that Marianopolis and McGill University have enjoyed since 1969, Marianopolis Music students take their instrumental and ensemble courses at the Schulich School of Music.
+Thanks this unique partnership that dates back to 1969, Marianopolis Music students take their instrumental and ensemble courses at the Schulich School of Music.
 They can also sing in the university’s choir and audition for McGill jazz, orchestra and wind ensembles.
-Marianopolis is the only school of its kind offering this exceptional training to its students.
+Marianopolis is the only school of its kind offering this exceptional musical training.